RedOneKH/UT-DS-KNIME-Advanced/README.md

 Task 6: Go to openweathermap.org and read the API documentation of the website and collect the current weather info of the cities you have selected by city IDs.

-Bonus Task: Find the states that each city belongs to and then show the mode of weather status for each state.
+Additional Task: Find the states that each city belongs to and then show the mode of weather status for each state.